DiamondLightSource/developer-portal/README.md

 ### GitLab API Token

-The GitLab API token is maintaine under a machine user account and can be rotated via a POST request with the existing token.
+The GitLab API token is maintain under a machine user account and can be rotated via a POST request with the existing token.
 There are separate tokens for dev-portal and dev-portal-dev.
 The script works for both depending on which cluster is currently active.
 To rotate the dev-portal token, run